Installing FileMage Gateway on the Google Cloud Platform

 gcp

-1. Enter a Administrator email address to be used for the initial administrator account.
+1. Enter an email address to be used for the initial administrator account.
+This account will be automatically created during the deployment process.

 gcp